saomyaraj812/DermaX/Readme.md

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

--Clone the repository into your machine
+- Clone the repository into your machine
--Make the desired changes
+- Make the desired changes
--Push the changes
+- Push the changes

 ## Prerequisites